theaxonaut/GSE33000-AD-analysis/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Status](https://img.shields.io/badge/Status-Complete-brightgreen)

+> **511 DEGs identified** (262 upregulated, 249 downregulated) across 467 post-mortem brain samples.

 ## Background

 Alzheimer's disease (AD) is a progressive neurodegenerative disorder and the leading cause of dementia worldwide.
 Its molecular basis remains incompletely understood, with competing hypotheses centred on amyloid-beta accumulation and tau tangle formation.
 Transcriptomic profiling of post-mortem brain tissue offers a hypothesis-free approach to identifying gene expression changes associated with disease.

 This analysis uses the GSE33000 dataset (NCBI GEO), a large microarray study of human prefrontal cortex tissue comprising 310 AD and 157 non-demented control samples.

+---

+## Why This Project

+This project was self-initiated, motivated by a personal interest in the molecular underpinnings of Alzheimer's disease.

 ---